antoninmasek/laravel-route-directory-macro/README.md

 This package registers `loadFromDirectory` macro on the `Route` facade.
 Using this macro you can easily load all defined routes from multiple files within a directory.

-> I also wrote an [article](https://tonymasek.com/blog/laravel-route-directory-macro) about this package

 ## Installation